booshja/booshja/README.md

 ### Building:

 - [Happy Harmony](https://github.com/booshja/happy-harmony) - An app to help you keep track of and choose a pleasurable activity to do!

-### Planning to Rebuild:
+- [SetPlaylist Frontend](https://github.com/booshja/setplaylist-client), my [first capstone from bootcamp](https://github.com/booshja/setplaylist-python) - An app to create Spotify playlists based off live concert setlists.

-- [SetPlaylist](https://github.com/booshja/setplaylist-ts), my [first capstone from bootcamp](https://github.com/booshja/setplaylist-python) - An app to create Spotify playlists based off live concert setlists.
+- [SetPlaylist Backend](https://github.com/booshja/setplaylist-service), the backend to the same project, built in Kotlin with Ktor

 ### Live Projects: